Star Wars: The Ship That Built the Empire – The Imperial Star Destroyer Breakdown

 The Imperial Star Destroyer is as heavy as it gets when it comes to capital ships.
 You could call it the workhorse of the Imperial Fleet, but it does so much more than work.
 It’s the backbone of the Navy, and a terror seen above the skies of worlds brought under Imperial Subjugation.
 And these wedge-shaped capital ships come suited to a variety of tasks throughout the Galaxy.
 But it all starts with the Imperial I-class Star Destroyer.

 Star Destroyer Stats

-The first Star Destroyers were developed during the latter days of the Clone Wars.
+The earliest designs were developed during the latter days of the Clone Wars.
 They were designed originally as a replacement for the Venator-class Jedi cruisers.
-After the Republic fell and became the Empire, its emperor Sheev Palpatine ordered that the great shipyards of the galaxy be turned to the task of producing the pride of the Imperial Navy.
-That meant a new ship with a length of 1,600 meters.
+After the Republic fell and became the Empire, its emperor Sheev Palpatine ordered that the great shipyards of the galaxy be turned to the task of producing the pride of the Imperial Navy: the Imperial I-class Star Destroyer.
+A new ship with a length of 1,600 meters.

 The Star Destroyers Set Sail

 These ships were veritable behemoths, and they quickly became a symbol of the new order of the galaxy.
-Initially, Star Destroyers were deployed to worlds beyond the Republic’s reach as vessels of subjugation and conquest.
+Initially, a Star Destroyer oversaw a single world beyond the Republic’s reach.
+They were vessels of subjugation and conquest.
 And for a time, these massive ships were seen as saviors.
-They brought order to the chaos of the fringe territories, and drove out the pirates and slavers from many worlds.
+A Star Destroyer brought order to the chaos of the fringe territories and drove out the pirates and slavers from many worlds.